 This may seem strange, but the concept of house edge remains something abstract for a long time for many players.
-They do not understand what it means, where it comes from and how it is calculated.
+They do not understand what it means, where it comes from, and how it is calculated.
 If you belong to this category of gamblers, read the article to eliminate this gap in your knowledge once and for all.
 Let your approach to gambling become more scientific.

-Basic concepts of the house edge
+Basic Knowledge of the House Edge

 There are multiple definitions of the house edge.
 For example, this:

 The house edge is the mathematical advantage the casino has over players in almost all gambling games.
 It is calculated by the formula: 100% minus the game's RTP.

 This means the casino pays less than it should, based on the probability of winning.
 Let's look at a specific example.
 Roulette will be the most convenient.

 - European roulette features 37 numbers from 1 to 36 and zero.
 However, if you bet a dollar on some number and win, you get only 35$, although the real odds are 36:1.

 - In the case of American roulette, the situation for a player is even worse.
 It features 37 numbers (add double zero), but the payoff from one number is still the same 35$ if you bet 1$.
 In other words, if you cover the entire field with the same-value chips, you are guaranteed to lose 1$ at European roulette and 2$ at American.